Understanding Dry Eye Disease in Atlanta & Decatur

 • Crusting along your eyelids

-Symptoms of Dry Eye
+Common Causes of Dry Eye Disease

-Water
+Not enough Water

 Lacrimal Gland: If your tear-producing gland is not functioning properly, your body may not be making enough tears.

-Oil
+Not enough Oil

 Meibomian Glands: The oily layer of your tear film prevents your tears from evaporating between blinks.
 In most cases of Dry Eye Disease (86%), these oil glands are clogged.

-Lid Function
+Poor Lid Function

 Blink: A healthy blink is responsible for both the even spread of tear film across the surface of your eyes and for pushing oil out of the Meibomian Glands to prevent tear evaporation.
 If your blink is incomplete or too infrequent, your eyes will feel dry and burn.